Tanner Price: Professional career

-Price attended the Montreal Alouettes training camp but did not make the team and was not drafted in the 2014 NFL Draft and has not been selected as a free agent by an NFL team yet.
-He is currently playing (2015 season) in France for Les Cougars de St-Ouen l'Aumone.
+Price attended the Montreal Alouettes training camp but did not make the team and was not drafted in the 2014 NFL draft and has not been selected as a free agent by an NFL team yet.
+He is currently playing (2015 season) in France for Les Cougars de St-Ouen l'Aumone which he signed to play for on August 5, 2014.
 Price was named player of the week for the French League in week 2 after throwing for 327 yards and 3 touchdowns.

 After an undefeated season with the Cougars he won the 2015 French "Elite" championship, throwing for 1 touchdown and rushing for 1, helping the team to a 28-7 victory.